 In addition to this rolling asset revaluation programme, an annual review is also undertaken of our assets for any significant changes in their use.
-The Investment Property portfolio is assessed annually by the Authority's Estates section ensure the value is accurately reflected in the accounts.
+The Investment Property portfolio is assessed annually by the Authority's Estates section to ensure the value is accurately reflected in the accounts.

-During the year the value of our non-current assets has reduced from £399.0m to £392.7m, arising from recognising the in-year asset enhancing spend of £9.6m; the rolling programme of revaluations increasing their held value by £1.3m; depreciation of £(12.8)m; book value of disposals of £(2.6)m; transfers to current assets of £(1.4)m & transactions relating to consolidated arrangements £(0.3)m.
+During the year the value of our non-current assets has increased from £389.9m to £405.0m, arising from recognising the in-year asset expenditure of £21.8m; the rolling programme of revaluations increasing their held value by £12.7m; depreciation of £(13.0)m; impairment of £(5.9)m; and book value of disposals of £(0.5)m.